spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ---

 [Nutanix](https://www.nutanix.com/what-we-do) is a hyper-converged infrastructure platform that combines storage, compute, and networking into a single integrated system.
 Palette provides a generic framework built upon the open-source [Cluster API (CAPI)](https://cluster-api.sigs.k8s.io) initiative to support adding cloud providers.
-As a Technical Preview of implementing this framework, you can deploy Kubernetes clusters on Nutanix using Palette.
-Integration with Nutanix is achieved through a Self-hosted Private Cloud Gateway (PCG), which establishes a secure connection with Nutanix Prism.
+As a Tech Preview of implementing this framework, you can deploy Kubernetes clusters on Nutanix using Palette.
+Integration with Nutanix is achieved through a Self-hosted Private Cloud Gateway (PCG), which establishes a secure connection with Nutanix Prism and allows Palette to monitor Nutanix clusters.

 ## Get Started

 Learn how to deploy a cluster to Nutanix by using Palette.
-Check out the [Deploy a Cluster with Palette](../../public-cloud/deploy-k8s-cluster.md). tutorial to get started.
+Check out the [Deploy a Cluster with Palette](../../public-cloud/deploy-k8s-cluster.md) tutorial to get started.

 The section below describes the workflow to register Nutanix with Palette and deploy a cluster.